dduan/TOMLDecoder/TOMLDecoder.docc/DeserializingTOML.md

 It also handles the parsing/deseralizing/de-marsheling for you.
 This article explains both aspects of the library.

+_This may sound overly complicated. and you only care about getting your `Codeble`s.
+In that case, checkout <doc:DecodingTOML>_.

 ## Representing TOML data types

 `TOMLDecoder` has two separate layers of APIs.